 11. Helps You Get Curves

-This is the best part of lifting weights.
+This is one of the best benefits of lifting weights for women.
 No workout can give you curves like strength training.
 Since lifting weights can help you build lean muscle mass, you will be able to shed fat and add toned curves to certain areas of your body.
 Use dumbbells, barbells, resistance bands, or your body weight.
 By doing full-body strength training, you will get the right amount of curves in the right area.
 Nothing like it, right?

 12. Increases Flexibility